What Is the Agency Dashboard?

 Member Leaderboard

-The leaderboard ranks your team members by their total outreach activity during the
+The leaderboard ranks your team members by their total outreach activity during the selected period.
+For each member, you can see:| Column | Description |

 | Rank | Their position relative to other team members, with trophy/medal icons for the top 3 |